sts10/tidy/readme.markdown

 | 4                    | 1428            |
 | 5                    | 8779            |

+Pretty strict!

 ## Language limitations

 As a native English speaker, I wrote this program with lists of English (US) words in mind.
 Unfortunately, I haven't tested it with other languages.
 If you have ideas for how to make it more usable for other languages, please open an Issue or submit a Pull Request.

 ## What's up with the memchr dependency?

-Tidy's function for removing characters through the first space or tab uses a library called [memchr](https://docs.rs/memchr/2.3.4/memchr/), which "provides heavily optimized routines for searching bytes."
+Tidy's function for removing characters on either side of a given delimiter uses a library called [memchr](https://docs.rs/memchr/2.3.4/memchr/), which "provides heavily optimized routines for searching bytes."
 The optimization gained from using this crate is far from noticeable or necessary for most uses of Tidy -- using Rust's built-in `find` is not much slower -- but I figured the extra speed was worth the dependency in this case.

 See [this repo](https://github.com/sts10/splitter) for more information.